 Admire Botticelli’s famous The Birth of Venus in Uffizi Gallery

-Don’t miss the Piazza della Signoria with its copy of Michelangelo’s David, visit the site of the Bonfire of the Vanities
+Don’t miss the Piazza Della Signoria with its copy of Michelangelo’s David, visit the site of the Bonfire of the Vanities

 Watch a sunset and soak in the great view of the city from Piazzale Michelangelo

 Stroll around the Oltrarno quarter with its artisans’ workshops

 Go for some luxury shopping in Piazza Santa Trinita and see the Column of Justice located in middle of the square

 Drive through the wine country on a road trip to Siena and San Gimignano

 No trip to Tuscany is complete without a day trip to Pisa – to Piazza Dei Miracoli.

 And of course eat in the many trattorias, gelaterias and wine bars as you can manage

 Rub the nose of the bull at Piazza del Mercato Nuovo to ensure a return trip to Florence